House Extension Builders Glasgow

-- Multi-story extension: extending your house both upstairs and downstairs is a good strategy to increase space and value to your house.
-A multi-story extension that matches the overall vibe and feel of the house can both enhance and add value to your residence.
+- Multi-storey extension: Extending both upstairs and downstairs is an effective way to increase space and value in your home.
+A multi-storey extension that complements the overall aesthetic of your house can enhance its appeal and market worth.

 Bungalow Extension and Loft Conversion in Bearsden, Glasgow

-Please see the gallery above which showcases a bungalow extension and loft conversion we installed in Bearsden, East Dunbartonshire last year.
-(2019)
+Please take a look at the gallery above showcasing a bungalow extension and loft conversion completed in Bearsden, East Dunbartonshire, in 2019.

-This conversion comprises of a rear extension, internal alterations to the house with a full conversion of the loft.
-This new loft section of the home now extends above the new extension part, plus dormers.
+This conversion involved a rear extension and internal alterations to the house, along with a comprehensive loft conversion.
+The new loft space now extends above the newly added extension, complete with dormers.

-On the ground floor extension, we designed and fitted an open plan kitchen dining room with a utility area and a bedroom which includes a large fitted walk-in wardrobe.
+On the ground floor extension, we crafted an open plan kitchen dining room with a utility area, as well as a bedroom featuring a spacious walk-in wardrobe.

-Clever positioning of the new stairs allowed the layout to be maximised to its full potential.
+Strategic placement of the new staircase allowed us to optimise the layout to its fullest potential.